lbr-stack/lbr_stack_doc/paper/paper.md

     * FRI's cartesian impedance control mode.
     * FRI's cartesian control mode (FRI version 2 and above).

-This work solves 1. by outsourcing the FRI into a separate ROS 2 package, which leaves the FRI's source code untouched and only provides `ament_cmake` build integration.
-2. is solved by defining an IDL message to KUKA's `nanopb` command and state protocol buffers.
-These can be interfaced from ROS 1/2 topics or from the ROS 1/2 hardware abstraction layer.
-The final original contribution of this work is to add support for the `KUKA LBR Med7/14` robots, which, to the best author's knowledge, does not exist in any other work.
+The first original contribution of this work is to add support for the `KUKA LBR Med7/14` robots, which, to the best author's knowledge, does not exist in any other work.
+The second novel contribution of this work is to provide Python bindings.
+This work solves the maintainability by outsourcing the FRI into the separate **fri** and **fri_vendor** packages, which leaves the FRI's source code untouched and simply provides build support.
+4. is solved by defining an IDL message to KUKA's `nanopb` command and state protocol buffers in **lbr_fri_msgs**.
+These messages can then be interfaced from ROS 1/2 topics or from the ROS 1/2 hardware abstraction layer.

 | Framework       | iiwa | Med | ROS | ROS 2  | RT | FRI | Pos | Imp | Cart Imp | HW IF  |
 | --------------- | ---- |---- | --- | ------ | -- | ---- | --- | --- | -------- | ------ |